klaarnut/user-docs/en/blog-post.md

 ### Blog management tools

-Aside frpom creating new blog posts, you can also manage bog post the same way you manage pages on your website.
+Aside from creating new blog posts, you can also manage bog post the same way you manage pages on your website.

 1. On any current page or blog editor, click on **Site** menu and navigate to **Blog**.